Zeezi-maddie/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 0- prints “Hello, World”, followed by a new line to the standard output

 Task 1- displays a confused smiley "(Ôo)'

+Task 2- Display the content of the /etc/passwd file